Glenda J Ashleigh

 When do we confirm our wedding ceremony booking?

-Complete your *Notice of Intended Marriage at least one month before the ceremony date according to legal marriage requirements, to begin the legal process.
-Contact Glenda to make this process smooth and easy.
+*Notice of Intended Marriage must be lodged with me at least one month before the ceremony date according to legal marriage requirements.

 Are you in a hurry?
 You can apply for a shortening of time once you have lodged the Notice of Intended Marriage with me.